aytacg26/ruler_of_the_world/README.md

 ##### The Ruler of the World is a Card Collection Game which will be played by five main players and possible number of game breakers,

-There are 208 + 1 countries in the world and game will have a maximum of 5 main players and a possible number of game breakers which will be named as pirates of the game but at the end of the game there will be only one **"Ruler of the World"**.
+There are 208 + 1 countries in the world and the game will have a maximum of 5 main players and a possible number of game-breakers which will be named as pirates of the game but at the end of the game there will be only one **"Ruler of the World"**.

 ### - Main Players (A Player or a team of maxiumum 20)
-First five player who collects at least 12 Country Cards will be main players of the game and main players will fight against each other and also game breakers to get the unique and rare **"The Ruler of the World"** card.
-When a player collects at least 12 Country Cards, we will transfer a Main Player Card to his/her wallet.
+The first five-player who collects at least 12 Country Cards will be the main players of the game and the main players will fight against each other and also game breakers to get the unique and rare **"The Ruler of the World"** card.
+When a player collects at least 12 Country Cards, we will transfer the Main Player Card to his/her wallet.
 All players should follow the rules and create their strategies to be the winner of the game and to get the **"The Ruler of the World"** card.